-Regardless of the drug of choice, people who suffer from substance abuse disorders often deny or try to manipulate their way out of going to rehab.
-Going to rehab implies admitting that professional help is needed and it’s often a very stressful and trying time for family members and addicts.
+Regardless of the drug of choice, people who suffer from substance abuse disorders often deny the problem or try to manipulate their way out of getting help and going to rehab.
+Going to a rehabilitation centre implies admitting that professional help is needed and this can be a very stressful and trying time for the individual and family members.

-Denial and avoidance also means refusing to accept the consequences and take responsibility.
-Denial is not the same as lying.
-Lying is a conscious act.
-Someone in denial believes on some level believes that they are in the right.
+Denial and avoidance mean refusing to accept the consequences and taking responsibility.
+Denial is not the same as lying – lying is a conscious act while someone in denial believes that they are right.

 - I can quit any time I want